-Tracking inventory in a manufacturing firm, with the help of QuickBooks 2013 or not, is more difficult than in other types of businesses.
+Tracking inventory in a manufacturing firm in QuickBooks is more difficult than in other types of businesses.
 When you boil down everything to its essence, the problem stems from a couple of tricky accounting requirements:

 In a manufacturing environment, the rules say that you don’t just count the value of items in the finished-goods-item inventory values.
 You also count the cost of labor and factory overhead used in manufacturing the items.

-QuickBooks solves the first problem related to manufacturing inventory; however, QuickBooks doesn’t solve or address the second problem.
+QuickBooks solves the first problem related to manufacturing inventory; however, it doesn’t solve or address the second problem.
 Fortunately, as long as you’re a small manufacturer, you probably don’t need to worry too much about the second problem.
 You should ask your CPA about this.
-But don’t worry — Congress and the Internal Revenue Service have provided a bunch of loopholes for making the accounting easier for the small guys.
+But don’t worry — Congress and the Internal Revenue Service have provided a bunch of loopholes that make the accounting easier for the small guys.

-If you’re using QuickBooks Pro or some earlier versions of QuickBooks Premier, you don’t have the capability to account for the manufacture of inventory in QuickBooks.
-The best that you can do is use group items to combine into individual items on a customer’s invoice.
+If you’re using QuickBooks Pro or some earlier versions of QuickBooks Premier, you don’t have the ability to account for the manufacture of inventory in QuickBooks.
+The best that you can do is group items to combine into individual items in a customer’s invoice.

 This approach sounds sloppy, but it isn’t quite as bad as you may think at first blush.
-You can choose to show only the group item on a customer invoice.
-This means that a florist selling red roses and vases can “manufacture” a crystal vase of a dozen red roses and then show the manufactured item as a group item on the customer’s invoice.
+You can choose to show only the group item in a customer invoice.
+This means that a florist selling red roses and vases can “manufacture” a crystal vase of a dozen red roses and then show the manufactured item as a group item in the customer’s invoice.